Global-Policy-Lab/gpl-covid/README.md

 3. For city-level population data, the dataset is extracted from a compiled dataset of the 2010 Chinese City Statistical Yearbooks.
 We matched the city level population dataset to the city level COVID-19 epidemiology dataset.
 The file is in [data/raw/china/china_city_pop.csv](data/raw/china/china_city_pop.csv).

 ##### France
-1. Download the population data at the département level from the [National Institute of Statistics and Economic (INSEE) website](https://www.insee.fr/fr/statistiques/2012713#tableau-TCRD_004_tab1_departements) and save to [data/raw/france/TCRD_004.xls](data/raw/france/TCRD_004.xls).
-2. Download the crosswalk between département and région INSEE codes from the [National Institute of Statistics and Economic (INSEE) website](https://www.insee.fr/fr/information/3720946#titre-bloc-15) and save to [data/raw/france/departement2019.csv](data/raw/france/departement2019.csv).
-3. Download the latest file update for the number of confirmed cases per région from the [French government’s website](https://www.data.gouv.fr/en/datasets/fr-sars-cov-2/) and save it to [data/raw/france/fr-sars-cov-2-YYYYMMDD.xlsx](data/raw/france/fr-sars-cov-2-YYYYMMDD.xlsx).
+1. Download the latest file update for the number of confirmed cases per région from the [French government’s website](https://www.data.gouv.fr/en/datasets/fr-sars-cov-2/) and save it to [data/raw/france/fr-sars-cov-2-YYYYMMDD.xlsx](data/raw/france/fr-sars-cov-2-YYYYMMDD.xlsx).

 ##### Iran
 1. Copy all of the date lines from the "New COVID-19 cases in Iran by province" table on the [Wikipedia page tracking this outbreak in Iran](https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_Iran).